Password Depot – System Requirements

 • Minimum: 2 cores, modern x86_64 CPU

-• Recommendation: 4 cores for higher parallelism, intensive cryptography or large attachments
+• Recommended: 4 cores for greater parallelism, intensive cryptography, or large attachments

 • OS: Windows Server (64-bit).

-• Ensure that sufficient RAM is available to avoid paging/swapping under load.
+• Ensure sufficient RAM to avoid paging/swapping under load.

-The actual requirement strongly depends on the number/size of backups and documents.
-A realistic order of magnitude for the complete server directory incl. data, backups and logs is ≈ 2 GB.
+Actual requirements depend heavily on the number/size of backups and documents.
+A realistic estimate for the complete server directory, including data, backups, and logs, is ≈ 2 GB.

-Note: If you store many or large attachments or increase backup retention, plan accordingly for additional disk capacity.
+Note: If you store many or large attachments or increase backup retention, plan for additional storage capacity accordingly.

-The following port matrix summarizes the required connections for server, clients, administration and updates.
+The following port matrix summarizes the required connections for servers, clients, administration, and updates.

 Enterprise Server (pd_service.exe)